Calling our next Belfast City Youth Council

 As Belfast is home to so many young people, we thought it was time they had a say in how our city is run and show that they’re listened to by adults.

-If you’re a young person, we’ve set up the Belfast Youth Forum to help make this happen.
+If you’re a young person, we’ve set up the Belfast City Youth Council to help make this happen.

-The forum is made up of 40 young people from communities across Belfast.
+The Youth Council is made up of 40 young people from communities across Belfast.

-All of our members are aged between 13-18 (21 if you are disabled or have just left care) and are a forum member for two years.
+All of our members are aged between 13-18 (21 if you are disabled or have just left care) and are a Youth Council member for two years.

-The Belfast Youth Forum are currently working on a number of campaigns and projects including:
+Belfast City Youth Council was formerly known as Belfast Youth Forum.
+They worked on a number of campaigns and projects including:

 - ‘Any Use?’ research report focusing on young people’s opinions on Relationship and Sexuality Education (RSE) in Belfast.
 Our Belfast Youth Forum created the report in partnership with Common Youth and Centre for Children’s Rights QUB.